AkhterShadab/RealEstateApp/README.md

 ## Access- https://real-estate-app-delta-bay.vercel.app/

 An amazing Real Estate Application.
 With rental homes and for-sale properties, advanced property filtering, property details page with an image carousel, and much more.
+ReactJS, Next.js, static generation, and server-side rendering User Interface using #ChakraUI. fetching data from unlimited sources using RapidAPI.

 ## Deploy on Vercel